tickbin/tickbin/CONTRIBUTING.md

 _patches:_

-    git commit -a -m "fix(parsing): fixed a bug in our parser"
+    "fix(parsing): fixed a bug in our parser"

 _features:_

-    git commit -a -m "feat(parser): we now have a parser \o/"
+    "feat(parser): we now have a parser \o/"

 _breaking changes:_

-    git commit -a -m "feat(new-parser): introduces a new parsing library BREAKING CHANGE: new library does not support foo-construct"
+    "feat(new-parser): introduces a new parsing library
+    BREAKING CHANGE: new library does not support foo-construct"

 _other changes:_

 You decide, e.g., docs, chore, etc.

-    git commit -a -m "docs: fixed up the docs a bit" git commit -a -m "chore"
+    "docs: fixed up the docs a bit"
+    "chore(package): update dependencies"

 For a more detailed description of changelog conventions see https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md